spierala/blog-posts/introducing-signal-store.md

 All three state containers can be easily used together in your application.
 Depending on the use-case, you can choose the state container which suits your needs.

-These are the typical use-cases:
+See here the most typical use-cases:

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/qj5anf3ibwrjw20yu6t0.png)